avaframe/AvaFrame/docs/moduleAna5Utils.rst

 kinetic energy :math:`\overline{\frac{1}{2}m\mathbf{u^2}}(t)` or travel distance :math:`s` (which are used in the :ref:`ana1Tests:Energy line test`).

-The path needs to be extended towards the top (in the release area), in order to produce meaningful results when used in the com2AB module.
+The path is resampled at ``nCellsResample`` x cellsize and needs to be extended towards the top (in the release area), in order to produce meaningful results when used in the com2AB module.
 Indeed, the result from the :math:`\alpha\beta` analysis depends on where the path profile starts.
 Moving the starting point of the profile will shift the :math:`\alpha` upwards or downwards and affect the runout value.

 Extending path towards the top (release)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two options available to extend the mass averaged path profile in the release :
+There are two options available to extend the mass averaged path profile in the release
+(``extTopOption`` in the configuration file):

-* Extend the path up to the highest point in the release
+0. Extend the path up to the highest point in the release
    (highest particle or highest cell depending on if particles or rasters are available).

-* Extend the path towards the point that will lead to the longest runout.
+1. Extend the path towards the point that will lead to the longest runout.
    This point does not necessarily coincide with the highest point in the
    release and and corresponds to the point for which
    :math:`(\Delta z - \Delta s \tan{\alpha})` is maximum. :math:`\alpha` corresponds
-  to the angle of the runout lime going from first to last point of the mass averaged
+   to the angle of the runout line going from first to last point of the mass averaged
    line. :math:`\Delta z` and :math:`\Delta s` represent the vertical and horizontal
    distance between a point in the release and the first point of the mass averaged
    path profile.

 Extending path towards the bottom (runout)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is also necessary to extend the profile in the runout area.
-This is done by finding the direction of the path given by the few last points in the path (in (x,y)) and extending in this direction for a given percentage of the total length of the path :math:`s`.
+This is done by finding the direction of the path given by the few last points in the path in (x,y) (all points at a distance ``nCellsMinExtend`` x cellSize < distance < ``nCellsMaxExtend`` x cellSize)) and extending in this direction for a given percentage (``factBottomExt``) of the total length of the path :math:`s`.